 400 (Medium workload base score) X 30 (User Sessions) = 12000 (CPU Passmark score to go reference at their website to determine your processor)

 The final number is your Passmark score and is the number that will help you estimate your CPU.
 As you can see in the PassMark website, an Intel Xeon E5-2640 v4 @ 2.40GHz will correspond to this number and can be the desired candidate for this system.

 RAM should be estimated as 0.5 to 1 Gb per user, depending on the estimated workload.
 Additional to this estimation, we recommend to leave 8 GB just for the Operating System to run properly.

 Selecting a Hard Disk

-Adding a video card that supports DirectX 11 or higher has shown to improve performance for some applications.
+For everything else, adding a video card that supports DirectX 11 or higher has shown to improve performance.

-As a final comment, once again, we remind you that this document is provided to you as a starting point for sizing your deployment, but your own in-house testing should be conducted for the final determination of your host systems’ configurations.
+This document is provided to you as a starting point for sizing your deployment, however, we stress that your own in-house testing should be conducted for the final determination of your host systems’ configurations.

 We hope this information is helpful to you.